 Insider Tip: Make sure to stay late.
 Located in Montecito, Butterfly Beach faces west, making it a great place to watch the sunset.

 Adventure-seeking visitors can enjoy a competitive game of volleyball at the numerous courts available along East Beach.
-If two wheels is more your style, rent a bike at Wheel Fun Rentals and cruise along Cabrillo Blvd., complete with cool coastal breezes.
+If two wheels are more your style, rent a bike at Wheel Fun Rentals and cruise along Cabrillo Blvd., complete with cool coastal breezes.

-Insider Tip: Family-friendly East Beach is located next to Stearns Wharf and makes your stay a breeze with lifeguard stations, a playground and cafés.
+Insider Tip: Family-friendly East Beach is located next to Stearns Wharf and makes your stay a breeze with lifeguard stations, a playground, and cafés.

 Goleta Beach Park